hummusphere/hummusphere/README.md

 - 🌊 I'm humdan, I go by hummus online
 - 🔭 I mostly work with js, css, and html
+- ⚡ Working to become skilled in python and c
 - 🌱 My favorite color is green